 Why would people take an instant dislike to me?

 You may not realise or even believe that people can take an instant dislike to you just from your very first meeting and without even knowing you.
-How many times have you said, "I don't like the look of him?
+How often have you said, "I don't like the look of them?

 After reading this handy guide, you'll wonder no more why someone may not like you - to learn to get over it and realise it's just a fact of life and sometimes, it's not personal.

-There are numerous reasons including personal appearance, people's phobias.
-Some people will be incompatible with you.
-This could relate to your star-sign or personality.
+There are numerous reasons, including personal appearance, people's phobias, and people's compatibilities with you.
+It could even relate to your star sign or personality and so much more.

 The following phobias are a few of many words relating to the fear of people and why they could fear you, (not hate you)